webdew-logo-new_v2-1

 I have an excel sheet, so I used the second option in the following example.

-Basic functions to know about the data
+Basic Functions about the Data

 Now you have imported the data into Python.
 Next step is that you need to apply so that you have a Bird Eye View of your data.

-Shape function
+Shape Function

 The shape function shows you the total number of rows and columns in your imported file.
 Write df.shape in your Jupyter notebook cell and execute the cell by pressing Shift+Enter.